January 19, 2009

 Serves 4-6

-1. In a heavy skillet, heat walnuts over medium heat for about a minute or two.
-Stirring frequently.
+1. In a heavy skillet, lightly toast the walnuts over medium heat for 2-3 minutes, stirring frequently.
 Set aside.

-3. In a large pot, saute onions until golden brown in 3 tablespoons of oil over medium heat.
-Add meatballs and fry until brown on all sides.
+3. In a large pot, heat 3 tablespoons of oil over medium heat.
+Sauté the onion until golden brown.
+Add the meatballs and fry until browned on all sides.

-4. Add the ground walnuts, cubed butternut squash and 2 cups of water.
-Bring to a boil, reduce heat dd pomegranate molasses, cover and simmer for 45 minutes.
-Stirring occasionally.
+4. Add the ground walnuts, cubed butternut squash, and 2-3 cups of water.
+Bring to a boil, then reduce the heat.
+Stir in the poegranate molasses, cover and simmer for 45 minutes, stirring occasionally.

-5. Add sugar, saffron and a little more water if needed.
-Cover with the lid slightly ajar and cook for another 30 minutes on low heat.
-Taste and adjust the seasoning.
-If you prefer a sweet fesenjoon add more sugar to make it sweeter, if you like it more sour add more of the pomegranate sauce to the stew.
-However, the taste should be a wonderfully well balanced mix between sweet and sour.
+5. Add sugar, saffron, and a little more water if needed.
+Cover the pot with the lid slightly ajar and continue to cook on low heat for another 30-40 minutes.
+Taste and adjust the seasoning, add more sugar if you prefer it sweeter, or more pomegranate molasses for a tangier flavor.
+Fesenjoon should have a beautifully balanced sweet-and-sour taste.

 Serve warm with rice.